rwieruch/blog_robinwieruch_content/blog/react-table-resize/index.md

 </HeaderCell>
 ```

 That's it.
-With React Table Library, you are now able to create resizable tables in React.
+With React Table Library, you can now create resizable tables in React.